futuremarc/SensToken/README.md

 ### `npm run dev`

-Assuming you have Truffle 4 (`npm install -g truffle`) running in `truffle develop` in a terminal instance this script will build the contracts and migrate them on port `9545`<br>
-It then opens [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload or hot reload on edits.<br>
+Assuming you have Truffle 4 (`npm install -g truffle`) running in `truffle develop` in a terminal instance this script will build the contracts and migrate them on port `9545`.
+It will open [http://localhost:3000](http://localhost:3000) to view it in the browser and the page will reload or hot reload on edits.<br>

 ### `npm run build`